Bassadin/INM1-IoT/README.md

-# INM1-IoT
+# IoT - INM1 - Wintersemester 2022/2023

-Internet of Things - WiSe 22/23
+Find the tasks in the corresponding subdirectory